svantroyen/slate/source/includes/_ticket.md

 }
 ```

-This endpoint creates a new ticket and retrieve the newly created ticket.
+This endpoint creates a new ticket and retrieves the newly created ticket.

 ### HTTP Request